aam29dc/untitled_forums/README.md

 # untitled_forums
 Requires jQuery for AJAX (to update page without redirect/refresh).
 This site is also fully functional with JS disabled.

+[ PHP(PDO) & SQL(mysql): ]

+--signup/login to create a thread or post in thread.

+--guest, member, moderator, admin priviledges.

+--control panel for mods to ban, and rank up users.

+--block another user to stop seeing their threads, posts, and pms.

+--edit username, pwd, profile msg, delete profile.

+--have a conversations/pm (private message) another user.

+[ HTML & CSS: ]

+--saved variable css template, click the logo in the upper left corner to swap between dark and light themes

+--Mobile phone layout is set with is_mobile() function (lib.php) in layouts and form elements.

+[ JavaScript: ]

+--for swapping between light and dark theme

+--for clicking on button to put input tags (a,b,i,s,...) in submit forms

+--for AJAX: edit a thread/post without a page redirect.
+Submit a post without a page redirect.
+Submit a pm in a private conversation without a page redirect.
+Login/signout without a page redirect.

+-- synesthesia font, scroll line color change as user scrolls down page, mouse pointer color change as user moves mouse

 ![userx_v3_1](https://user-images.githubusercontent.com/73267302/135941971-f125d8b6-1a74-4a7b-aeec-84caa96e1d01.png)

 ![userx_v3_2](https://user-images.githubusercontent.com/73267302/135941955-0c1eae36-6cd2-4f14-8d90-e13291cd4a8e.png)